-Plan Termination Fact Sheet
+Pension Plan Termination Fact Sheet

 Types of Termination:

-A company in financial distress may voluntarily terminate a pension plan if:
+Even if a company is reorganizing in bankruptcy, PBGC works for the pension plan to continue through reorganization.
+However, a company in financial distress may voluntarily terminate a pension plan if:

-- the plan administrator has issued a notice of intent to terminate to affected parties, including PBGC, at least 60 days, and no more than 90 days, in advance of the proposed termination date;
+- The plan administrator has issued a notice of intent to terminate to affected parties, including PBGC, at least 60 days, and no more than 90 days, in advance of the proposed termination date;

-- the plan administrator has issued a subsequent termination notice to PBGC, which includes data concerning the number of participants and the plan's assets and liabilities; and
+- The plan administrator has issued a subsequent termination notice to PBGC, which includes data concerning the number of participants and the plan's assets and liabilities; and

 - PBGC has determined that the plan sponsor and each of its corporate affiliates have satisfied at least one of the following financial distress tests – though not necessarily the same test: